babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 - Each pull request will be assigned to three random reviewers from the team
 - Two approvals are enough to merge pull request (there shouldn't be pending requests for changes though)
-- Anyone else is still welcome to review any pull request and author can request for reviews from specific team mates
+- Anyone else is still encouraged to review any pull request and author can request reviews from specific teammates